Extreme heat, unhealthy air hits Chicago Friday

 The others centers are open from 9 a.m. to 5 p.m., including: Englewood, 1140 W. 79th St.; King, 4314 S. Cottage Grove Ave.; North Area, 845 W. Wilson Ave.; South Chicago, 8650 S. Commercial Ave.; and Trina Davila, 4300 W. North Ave.

-Chicago’s public libraries and Park District fieldhouses are open during regular daytime hours.
+Chicago’s public libraries and Chicago Park District field houses are open during regular daytime hours.

 Some health care clinics, including Oak Street Health, encourage residents to visit them to avoid the heat.
 Oak Street operates a dozen clinics across the city and more in the suburbs.